iTwin/itwinjs-core/docs/learning/learning/Portability.md

 iModelJs-based agents and services can run anywhere that nodejs is found, and that is just about everywhere.

 An iModelJs-based interactive app that follows the iModelJs app architecture can be configured to run as a web app with a supporting web server, a desktop app, or a mobile app.
 That is, the same app can take all three forms without modifying the code or the user interface definition.
+You can also [tailor an app to fit each configuration](#making-apps-fit-the-platform) without rewriting or substantially changing it.

 ## Cross-Platform Technologies
 The key technology that makes an app portable is JavaScript.
 JavaScript engines are available on many operating systems and Web browsers.
 TypeScript compiles to JavaScript.